pinkychow1010/pinkychow1010.github.io/research.md

 To understand the snowline elevation dynamics in the European Alps, remote sensing data can be applied by first building a snow cover classifier.
 In this project, I independently developed a novel classifier and the data pipeline for the long-term Landsat time series, yielding significant improvements in the classification results for all Landsat sensors.

 The algorithms are applied in the research study, published in the research journal MDPI.
-More details are avaiable in the [project page](https://pinkychow1010.github.io/project/2021/10/01/snowline.html).
+More details are available in the [project page](https://pinkychow1010.github.io/project/2021/10/01/snowline.html).

 <a href='https://www.mdpi.com/2072-4292/14/18/4461' download class="button">Click to View</a>